 Karin Bliznik, from Brockton, Massachusetts, joined the Grammy Award winning Saint Louis Symphony Orchestra as Principal Trumpet in September 2013.
-Prior to joining the SLSO, Karin held the Associate Principal position in the Atlanta Symphony as well as Principal positions with the Santa Fe Opera, Charlotte Symphony, and the Charleston Symphony.
+Prior to joining the SLSO, she held the Associate Principal position in the Atlanta Symphony as well as Principal positions with the Santa Fe Opera, Charlotte Symphony, and the Charleston Symphony.

 Karin received her Master of Music degree from Northwestern University, where she studied with Barbara Butler, Charles Geyer, and Christopher Martin of the Chicago Symphony Orchestra.
 She earned her Bachelor of Music degree from Boston University, studying with Terry Everson and Thomas Rolfs of the Boston Symphony Orchestra.

 Festival appearances include Spoleto, Aspen, Eastern Music Festival, Pacific Music Festival in Japan, and the Lucerne Music Festival in Switzerland under the direction of Pierre Boulez.
 She also spent two summers as a Fellow at the Tanglewood Music Center the summer home of the Boston Symphony Orchestra.